sk365/ObsidianEncryptedCloudSync/README.md

 # File Creation Dates

-Zipping and unzipping can distort the order of note creation shown when displaying a list in Obsidian's file explorer.
+Zipping and unzipping may distort the order of note creation shown when displaying a list in Obsidian's file explorer.
 To account for this, the scripts include a loop to reset file creation dates to dates set in note yaml metadata.
 To make use of this, set a template to begin your notes with this heading:
 ```
 ---
 created: YYYY-MM-DD HH:MM